jgujgu/dotfiles/README.md

 Readme mostly copied from indiesquidge. ;D I've learned most of what I know about dotfiles from him.
 Actually, all.

-Focused heavily on Tmux, Vim, Zsh, and Prezto integration.
+Focused heavily on Tmux, Vim, Zsh, and Antigen integration.
 ![](http://i.imgur.com/3Aajw58.png?1)

 ## Installation